Alliedium/awesome-devops/05_docker_basic_commands_postgres_23-aug-2022/README.md

 Output: `<CONTAINER_ID>` (Container is created and running)

-7. Get list of all containers
+7. Get list of all containers:

 ```
 docker ps -a
 ```

-There is `demo-postgres` container with Status `Up`
+There is `demo-postgres` container with Status `Up`.

-8. Get container logs
+8. Get container logs:

 ```
 docker logs <initial_part_of_CONTAINER_ID>
 ```

-Log records with initialization part are displayed
+Log records with initialization part are displayed.

-9. Connect to `demodb` database from the host (VM Manjaro)
+9. Connect to `demodb` database from the host (VM Manjaro):

 ```
 psql -h 127.0.0.1 -p 6432 -d demodb